-San Patrignano was founded 40 years ago Vincenzo Muccioli, by a hotelier who inherited a 200-hectare estate and wanted to do something about the drug addicts he saw in nearby Rimini.
-He began inviting addicts to his San Patrignano estate for Christmas, and then started bringing addicts home to live with his family.
-Eventually, he founded an informal alternative medicine free clinic at their weekend farm, and then began building the community.
+San Patrignano was founded 40 years ago by Vincenzo Muccioli, a hotelier who inherited a 200-hectare estate and wanted to do something to help the people he saw in nearby Rimini who were suffering from addiction.
+He began by inviting some of them to his San Patrignano estate for Christmas, and then started bringing people with substance abuse disorders home to live with his family.
+Eventually, he founded an informal, alternative medicine free clinic at their weekend farm, and then began building the community.

-Muccioli had no training as a psychologist or addiction specialist when he started the center; he was a messianic do-gooder with New Age interests.
-But he had a clear idea that the best way to treat drug addiction was to make addicts feel like they were part of a community that depended on them for its well-being.
-He and his wife invited addicts to live in San Patrignano on three conditions: They had to stop all drug use, they couldn’t ask for money from the government, and they had to choose among different income-producing activities to make SanPa a self-sustaining community.
+Muccioli had no training as a psychologist or addiction recovery specialist when he started the center; he was a messianic do-gooder with New Age interests.
+But he had a clear idea that the best way to treat addiction was to make people feel like they were part of a community that depended on them for its well-being.
+He and his wife invited people struggling with addiction to live in San Patrignano on three conditions: They had to stop all drug use; they couldn’t ask for money from the government; and they had to choose among different income-producing activities to help make SanPa a self-sustaining community.
 Instead of traditional therapy, inmates talked while they worked.
-Eventually, medical and psychological facilities were added on campus for a few residents, but the model was based on a feeling of belonging and working that raised self-esteem.
+Eventually, medical and psychological facilities were added on-campus for a few residents, but the model was based on a sense of belonging and working that raised self-esteem.

-Soon, addicts in sleeping bags began to camp in line outside San Patrignano for weeks, awaiting a coveted spot in what was then akin to a hippie commune, where everything, from the buildings and chairs to the cheese and wine, was made by the residents.
+Soon, people struggling with addiction began to camp in sleeping bags outside San Patrignano for weeks, awaiting a coveted spot in what was then akin to a hippie commune, where everything, from the buildings and chairs to the cheese and wine, was made by the residents.
 In the 1980s, when few clinics would care for patients with HIV/AIDS, Muccioli opened a 40-bed clinic for them at San Patrignano; several people with AIDS are still in residence.

-Since Muccioli’s death, San Patrignano has been reorganized into a more conventional non-profit structure with several boards of governance and oversight, and a network of community ties throughout Italy, and the scandals have ceased.
-SanPa now downplays its history, which is absent from its website, and instead focuses on the future, collaborating with several European groups to work on expanding its model of rehabilitation to other countries.
+Since Muccioli’s death, San Patrignano has been reorganized into a more conventional nonprofit structure, with several boards of governance and oversight and a network of community ties throughout Italy, and the scandals have ceased.
+SanPa now downplays its history, which is absent from its current website, and instead focuses on the future, collaborating with several European groups to work on expanding its model of rehabilitation to other countries.

 Today, San Patrignano, situated atop a hill above Rimini, looks more like a modern, well-endowed college campus than a commune.
 And while SanPa has a reputation for being a closed community, the family immediately opened its doors to a visiting journalist.

 Antonio Tinelli, who until recently was the president of San Patrignano, and who entered the program as a cocaine-addicted financial trader (almost everyone who works at SanPa was once a resident there), says that over the years, the community has learned from its mistakes.
-“There was a time when we had a lot to learn, and there were moments during the 80s when drugs were difficult to combat, and it looked like they were going to win,” he says.
-“After trial and error, San Patrignano has built a structure that helps drug addicts find solutions and survive in the midst of all the challenges and difficulties of their lives.”
+“There was a time when we had a lot to learn, and there were moments during the ’80s when drugs were difficult to combat, and it looked like they were going to win,” he says.
+“After trial and error, San Patrignano has built a structure that helps [people with addictions] find solutions, and survive in the midst of all the challenges and difficulties of their lives.”

 Tinelli explained that when new residents arrive, each is assigned a “guardian angel,” someone who is a year ahead of them in recovery, to act as a guide; they live, work, eat, and sleep alongside each other, providing constant peer support.
-The residents work in “sectors”– woodworking, textiles, graphic arts, baking, animal husbandry, wine, and many others–with people they eat and live with as a family.
+The residents work in “sectors”—woodworking, textiles, graphic arts, baking, animal husbandry, wine, and many others—along with the people they eat and live with as a family.
 Every resident commits to the full three-and-a-half-year residency, during which time they learn a trade and may get a university education.
 They aren’t paid for their work while they are in the community, but the products they make help support their stay, which is free.

-During the first year, the residents (they are called ragazzi inside the community, which loosely translates to “guys”) are allowed no contact with family except via hand-written letters.
-Men are housed separately from women, who are 20% of the residents.
-For the entire stay, the ragazzi have no access to cell phones or the Internet. (“The real detox,” as one told me.)
+During the first year, the residents (they are called ragazzi inside the community, which loosely translates to “guys”) are allowed no contact with their family on the outside, except via handwritten letters.
+Men are housed separately from women, who comprise about 20 percent of the residents.
+For the entire stay, the ragazzi have no access to cell phones or the internet. (“The real detox,” as one resident told me.)
 San Patrignano claims that, upon release, nearly 90 percent of its residents are employed through its network of trade and community partners, and that 70 percent stay sober in three-year follow-up surveys conducted by the University of Bologna—impressive statistics in this field.
-While data on rehab success, including SanPa’s, is hazy at best, the best centers in the US claim only a 30 percent rate of recovery.
+While data on rehab success, including SanPa’s, is hazy at best, the best rehab centers in the U.S. claim only a 30 percent rate of recovery.

 Between bites, I chatted with Gregory Raimo, an Italian-American from New Jersey who had the tough-guy looks and voice of Robert De Niro in Taxi Driver.
 His arms and chest were covered in rough tattoos.
 “I’ve done a lot of damage,” he said, and indeed, I wouldn’t want to meet those piercing blue eyes on a street corner at night.
 “Jail, rehab, nothing helped.
 In the United States, you get eight days detox, then a month of rehab—it’s like an oil change.
 You go back outside and go right back to drugs and the life you were living before.”

-Claudia Corazza, a woman in her fifties who was helping a colleague thread a large loom, arrived at San Patrignano when she was 18, an alcoholic and addict.
+Claudia Corazza, a woman in her 50s who was helping a colleague thread a large loom, arrived at San Patrignano when she was 18, and addicted to alcohol and drugs.
 “At that time, it was all mud and country living,” she said.
 The weaving sector is one of the oldest at SanPa, initially taught by a woman who was a master weaver.
 “She was a little nonina—a grandmother—who showed us the basics, and she was glad to pass along what was a dying tradition,” Corazza said.